High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: PG history effects in high-Reynolds-number APG TBLs

-First, the mean velocity profiles very near the wall ($\zp\leq 20$) appear largely unaffected by either the local or upstream PGs at both $x_1$ and $x_2$, consistent with the findings of \citet{pozuelo}.
-The effect of the local APG ($\beta$) alone can be observed at $x_2$, where significant deviations from the ZPG profile are observed in both the overlap and outer regions for the Ref.\ APG3 and Perturbed cases, in agreement with \citet{monty2011,deshpande}.
-However, at $x_1$, the influence of PG history is also apparent: although both the Perturbed and Ref.
+The mean velocity profiles measured in the development region, \ie at $x_1$ and $x_2$ (figure \ref{fig3}a), are shown in figures~\ref{fig5}(a,b).
+Here, the Perturbed and Ref.\ APG3 cases have nominally matched values of $\ret$ and $\beta$ (table~\ref{tab:1}), and the ZPG case has matched $\ret$, for reference.
+Since the mean velocity profiles for all cases collapse at $x_b$ (figure~\ref{fig4}a), any differences observed between the Perturbed and Ref.\ APG3 profiles at $x_1$ and/or $x_2$ can be attributed solely to the differences in PG history between $x_b$ and $x_1$.
+While, the mean velocity profiles very near the wall ($\zp\leq 20$) appear largely unaffected by either the local or upstream PGs at both $x_1$ and $x_2$ \citep{pozuelo}, the effect of the local APG ($\beta$) can be observed at $x_2$ where the Ref.\ APG3 and Perturbed profiles collapse and deviate strongly from the ZPG profile in the wake and overlap regions \citep{monty2011,deshpande}.
+However, at $x_1$, the influence of PG history is also apparent; although both the Perturbed and Ref.
 APG3 profiles deviate from the ZPG case, they do not collapse with one another, consistent with the observations of \citet{bobke2017history}.
-These differences—well-controlled and monotonic—are reflected in the Perturbed mean velocity profile falling between the ZPG and Ref.
-APG3 profiles across all wall-normal locations in figure~\ref{fig5}(a).

-We again consider the implications of these observations for quantifying and accounting for PG history in high-$\ret$ experiments.
-Integrated metrics such as $\overline{\beta}$ would suggest that differences between the Perturbed and Ref.\ APG3 cases should also persist at $x_2$; however, the strong collapse observed across figures~\ref{fig5}(b,d,f) does not support this.

-While further work is required to develop robust metrics for capturing PG history effects in high-$\ret$ TBLs, the development of high-$\ret$ APG TBLs with \emph{minimal} PG history (\ie Ref.\ APG3) will be investigated in greater detail in section~\ref{MinHist}.
+These results further motivate the development of methods/frameworks for quantifying PG history effects that can account for the differences in behaviour observed between $x_1$ and $x_2$; one such framework, motivated by the above observations, is proposed in Part~2.